-Therefore, the Loewner chain $\eta$ is generated by a continuous curve up to time $T$ because the $\SLE_3$ is.
-However, the continuity of the Loewner chain as it approaches the swallowing time is difficult to derive in general.
-In this section, we analyze the behavior of the Loewner chain when approaching the swallowing time and prove the continuity of the process.
+We will see that the Loewner chain is generated by a continuous curve $\eta$ up to the swallowing time $T$, and it terminates on the real line at time $T$, that is, $\eta(T) \in \R$.
+However, the continuity of the curve as it approaches the swallowing time is difficult to prove in general.
+The main purpose of this section is to analyze the behavior of the Loewner chain when approaching the swallowing time and to prove the continuity \textit{up to and including $T$}.
+The main result of this section is Theorem~\ref{thm::loewner_Ztotal_continuity} stated below, which we prove in Section~\ref{subsec::TheoremProof}.
 Proposition~\ref{prop::Z_total_ineq} plays an important role in the proof.
-The main result of this section is Theorem~\ref{thm::loewner_Ztotal_continuity} stated below, which we prove in Section~\ref{subsec::TheoremProof}.

 \smallbreak